lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes the following enhancements:

-* A separate folder is created for each asset while downloading the assets using share link.
+* For folder download, a separate folder is created for each asset using share link irrespective of the **[!UICONTROL Download Settings]**.
 * The Brand Portal **[!UICONTROL Usage Report]** has been modified to reflect only the active Brand Portal users.

 <!--